KansaiUser/Capstone-/README.md

 * Run the docker file:

-To run the docker container, you can use the following shell script (in the repo):
+Everytime you want to run the docker container, you can use the following shell script (in the repo):

 ```bash
 ./runDocker.sh
 ```
+once you do this you will be inside the docker container which has ROS installed (among other things).

 ### Optional (using tmux)

-Instead of using several terminal you can do
+Instead of using several terminals you can do

 ```
 tmux new -s <name of tmux session>